sparkflows/sparkflows-docs/docs/user-guide/utilities/executeloop.rst

 Fire Insights has the below processors for Distinct Values in Loop.

-Below are parameter which can be used on Execute In Loop processor:
+Below are parameter which can be used in Execute In Loop processor:

 .. list-table::
    :widths: 20 80